sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Hierarchical aggregation/Hierarchical roll-up/content.rst

 The **hierarchy** operator applies the rules of *hr* to *op* as specified in the parameters.
 The operator returns a Data Set with the same Identifiers and the same Measure as *op*.
-The Attribute propagation rule is applied on the groups of Data Points which contribute to the same Data Points of the result.
+The Attribute propagation rule is applied on the groups of Data Points which contribute to the same Data Points of the result (see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes`).

 The behaviours relevant to the different options of the input parameters are the following.